-This is one of the spots only real old-school Torontonians even know about, but enough of them have been coming often enough over the decades that it’s still there, one of the last remaining high-end neighbourhood Italian spots.
+Fieramosca is one of the spots only real old-school Torontonians even know about, but enough of them have been coming often enough over the decades that it’s still there, one of the last remaining high-end neighbourhood Italian spots.
 Named, obscurely, for the Ettore Fieramosca, the Count of Mignano (1475-1515).
 On any given night, half the guests will be regulars, but their secret is, they’ll make you feel just as welcome.

-The bar where deals have been made, law students have networked and everyone else has just had fun since the 1980s.
+Hemingway's is the bar where deals have been made, law students have networked and everyone else has just had fun since the 1980s.

 The walls are filled with pictures of the film festival celebs who have made the high-end Italian Sotto Sotto an annual stop since the 80s.

-One of the city’s earliest brunch spots, where Portuguese bread and French sauces combine for what’s still one of the best Benedict plates in the city.
+Cafe La Gaffe is one of the city’s earliest brunch spots, where Portuguese bread and French sauces combine for what’s still one of the best Benedict plates in the city.
 Try to get one of the two coveted window seats (the one on your left as you go in is the prize).

-The other classic, massive-menu’d, shared round-table pan-Chinese restaurant, this one on Spadina.
+King’s Noodle is the other classic, massive-menu’d, shared round-table pan-Chinese restaurant, this one on Spadina.
 Try the salted doughnut with your congee.

-Stop in for a glimpse of what Old Chinatown looked like when it was new.
+Stop in at Swatow for a glimpse of what Old Chinatown looked like when it was new.
 The newspaper-clipped reviews on the walls are older than almost all the staff, but the Cantonese food’s still good (especially the snails in black bean sauce).

-This place is old enough for Margaret Atwood to have worked here as a waitress when she was a teenager.
+The Avenue Diner is old enough for Margaret Atwood to have worked here as a waitress when she was a teenager.
 Still a hangout for the literary and media elite, especially on a Saturday morning, it’s a slightly pricier version of your classic Canadian diner.

-Another secret spot that only the savviest Torontonian knows about where you can get some of the best French food in the city for about half the price you’re probably guessing.
+Le Paradis is another secret spot that only the savviest Torontonian knows about where you can get some of the best French food in the city for about half the price you’re probably guessing.

-Though it’s only been around since the 1980s, it’s as classic as a Toronto pub gets, built into a late Victorian bank, complete with an old safe that’s become a snug.
+Though it’s only been around since the 1980s, Paupers is as classic as a Toronto pub gets, built into a late Victorian bank, complete with an old safe that’s become a snug.
 Jane Jacobs used to hang out here, and it’s got one of the best patios and the best rooftop in the Annex.

 There are diners, and then there are counter diners.
 What you see is what you get at Vesta Lunch, and what you get is greasy and fast and perfect.
 “Reputable,” as the sign says, “since 1955.”
 Also, open 24 hours.

 If you were to try to pin down a Toronto-style pizza (you shouldn’t—there’s no such thing), it’d be Terroni’s.
 A minichain, born of an Italian-Canadian trip back to Puglia, that manages to feel like your favourite neighbourhood haunt no matter which location you choose.
-(The one on Queen West is the original.)
+(The Terroni on Queen West is the original.)

 Technically known as the Garden Gate, The Goof is as classic as classic gets in The Beaches.
 (Founded in 1952, it got its name from a years-long neon sign malfunction that left several letters of “GOOD FOOD” dark.)
-Old-style Chinese-Canadian dishes like chicken chow mein and Singapore noodles served in retro booths indoors, or one of the best patios at the far end thereof the Queen East strip.
+Old-style Chinese-Canadian dishes like chicken chow mein and Singapore noodles are served in retro booths indoors, or on one of the best patios at the far end thereof the Queen East strip.